Fagradalsfjall – The spectacular Iceland volcano

 The sound of the lava flow

 The next day I went to the Fagradalsfjall eruption site again, and was stunned to see how much the birthday craters had grown overnight.
 Little fire cracker #5 had doubled in size, and craters #6 and #7 were already merging.
-Bad weather and howling winds prevented access to Geldingadalur for two days after that.
-But then it cleared up and I came back two more times during the week I was there.

 One crater to rule them all

-Fagradalsfjall crater close-up in August 2021.
-Taken with my drone!
+Fagradalsfjall crater close-up in August 2021, taken with my drone.

-The Fagradalshraun lava field and volcanic geyser at the beginning of May.
-The ‘nameless’ second valley to the right filled up within 3 weeks!
+The Fagradalshraun lava field and volcanic geyser at the beginning of May 2021.
+The ‘nameless’ valley to the right filled up within 3 weeks!
 Photo: mbl.is.

-Hiking routes to the Fagradalsfjall eruption site
+Hiking routes to Fagradalsfjall volcano

-Location of the volcano
+Location of the eruption site

 Track improvements (and rearrangements)

-Route A: 3,5 km one-way
+Route A: Geldingadalur – 7 km return

 The hiking routes have changed a couple of times due to new lava flows and developments.
-The initial rough track was greatly improved in May.
-Route A became a comfortable wide gravel path and much easier to walk.
-It gradually went up along the hillside and bypassed the steep sliding slope on the original track.
+Route A was greatly improved in May 2021.
+It became a comfortable wide gravel path and gradually went up along the hillside.
+Unfortunately, people could only enjoy it for about a month.
+Most of the old Route A was cut off by the advancing lava flows in June 2021.

-Route B: 3,5 km one-way
+Route B: Geldingadalur – 7 km return

-The hike on Route B takes about 1 to 1,5 hours from the car park (P1 on the map), if you take it easy.
-The first 2 kilometres are on flat terrain that is a little rocky in some places.
+It was much rougher and steeper than Route A or C. The first 2 kilometres are on flat terrain that is a little rocky in some places.
 The middle section of Route B involves a bit of scrambling up a very steep hill, with ropes attached on the upper part.
 Then you reach the Fagradalsfjall plateau at the altitude of 275 metres.
-This is relatively flat again, but with big rocks scattered throughout.
+On days with a lot of volcanic activity there were awesome views of lava flows into Geldingadalur, although you can’t see inside the crater from there.

 Langihryggur and Stóri-Hrútur

-Route C: 4 km one-way
+Route C: Langihryggur – 8 km return

 Be aware that the path up to Langihryggur is very exposed on all sides.
 When it’s calm, it’s a great hike with spectacular views all around.
 But when it’s windy, it can be horrendous… When it’s foggy, chances are that you can’t see the crater at all, as the top of Langihryggur often gets shrouded in low hanging clouds.